2024–25 Washington State Cougars men's basketball team

 The 2024–25 Washington State Cougars men's basketball team represented Washington State University during the 2024–25 NCAA Division I men's basketball season.
-The team, led by first-year head coach David Riley, played their home games at the Beasley Coliseum in Pullman, Washington as first year associate members in the West Coast Conference.
+The team, led by first-year head coach David Riley, played their home games at the Beasley Coliseum in Pullman, Washington as first-year associate members in the West Coast Conference.

 Previous season

 The Cougars finished the 2023–24 season 25–10, 14–6 in Pac-12 play to finish in second place.
 They defeated Stanford in the quarterfinals of the Pac-12 tournament before losing to Colorado in the semifinals.
 They received an at-large bid to the NCAA tournament as the No. 7 seed in the East region.
-There they beat Drake in the first round before losing to Iowa State in the second round.
+There, they beat Drake in the first round before losing to Iowa State in the second round.

-The season marked the final season of the Pac-12 conference as the conference dissolved after the majority of Pac-12 schools left the conference to join other conferences.
-They will play in the West Coast Conference as an affiliate member for the next two years.
+This was the final season of the Pac-12 conference, as it dissolved after the majority of Pac-12 schools left the conference to join other conferences.
+The Cougars would play in the West Coast Conference as an affiliate member for the next two years.

 On February 19, 2024, the Cougars returned to the AP Poll for the first time since the 2007–08 season.